 Using fresh fish is the key to prevent the broth from becoming fishy.
-As a guide, ensure that the eyes of the fish is clear and the gills are bright red.
-Just a reminder, be sure to remove the bones thoroughly after boiling the fish.
+As a guide, ensure that the eyes of the fish are clear and the gills are bright red when choosing fish.
+Just a reminder, though.
+Be sure to remove the bones thoroughly after boiling the fish.

-The asam laksa flavour is uniquely sour because of two ingredients - asam gelugor and tamarind paste.
-Out of Southeast Asia, asam gelugor may not be available.
-You may add more tamarind paste to have the taste of sourness in asam laksa.
+The asam laksa broth is uniquely sour because of two ingredients - 'asam gelugor' and tamarind paste.
+However, out of Southeast Asia, asam gelugor may not be available.
+Therefore, add more tamarind paste to create the sourish taste in asam laksa.

 The other special ingredient which is tough to find is ginger torch flower.
-Ginger torch flower can be bought fresh usually.
-You may skip this ingredient if you are unable to find it.
+Usually, they are sold at the markets.
+Just skip this ingredient if you are unable to find it.

-Asam laksa uses very thick rice noodles, which is not easily found out of Malaysia or Singapore.
-You can made them yourself using the recipe here.
+Asam laksa uses very thick rice noodles which are not easily found out of Malaysia or Singapore.
+Therefore, make them using the recipe here.
 Otherwise, udon noodles are a great substitute.
-Although made using wheat flour, udon noodles are thick and tender just like thick rice noodles used in asam laksa.
+Although made using wheat flour, they are thick and tender just like those used in asam laksa.

 With so many tantalizing flavours coming together, this dish is a definite delight to savour.
-The smoothness of the noodles, small pieces of fish, shrimp paste, fresh shallots, cucumber, pineapple slices and of course, the slightly spicy sourish soup just complement each other so well.
+The smoothness of the noodles, small pieces of fish, shrimp paste, fresh shallots, cucumber, pineapple slices and the slightly spicy sourish soup just complement each other so well.
 The soup will surely tease your taste buds and stirs up your appetite with every mouthful.
 Of course, it is such a pretty dish too!